Lynxmotion/SES-P-ROS2-Arms/README.md

 </p>

-* Note: This also launches the emergency_stop_marker node that integrates an interctive marker to STOP/START the arm_trajectory_controller.
+* Note: This also launches the emergency_stop_marker node that integrates an interactive marker to STOP/START the arm_trajectory_controller.
 This functions as an Emergency Stop button but the same behavior can be achieved by running the folowing commands on a different terminal:

 ```
 ros2 run pro_arm_moveit trigger_emergency_stop.py start